nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

   .someMethod(variable1, variable2)
   .then(function(callResult){
     // the call succeeded
-    // now you can do something with the result variable })
+    // now you can do something with the resulting variable })
   .catch(function(error){
     // there was an error during the call